-D. Counseling or Educational Costs
+D.E.
+Counseling or Educational Costs

-1. CIHA may not use more than 5% of the total amount of HAF Program Funds for counseling or educational efforts by housing counseling agencies approved by HUD, or legal services, targeted to households eligible to be served with funding from the HAF Program related to foreclosure prevention or displacement.
+1. CIHA may not use more than 5% of the total amount of HAF Program Funds for counseling or educational efforts by housing counseling agencies approved by HUD or a tribal government, or legal services, targeted to households eligible to be served with funding from the HAF Program related to foreclosure prevention or displacement.

-E. Administrative Costs
+E.F.Administrative Costs